interphx/noxboard/README.md

 # Noxboard

-A modern forum/imageboard engine built with Flask framework.
+A modern forum/imageboard engine prototype built with Flask framework.
 Usable, but work in progress.

 ### Installation
 1. Install the [dependencies](#dependencies)